soundpress/RulesOfNYC/docs/c08/index.rst

 Employee.
 "Employee" shall mean a person who works or has been hired to work in a market on a full-time, part-time or seasonal basis for a wholesaler, market business, or a wholesale trade association, but shall not include persons hired to work on an occasional basis.
 A person hired to work on an occasional basis is any person who works or has been hired to work for a wholesaler or market business and works no more than five (5) days in any given month for the same employer.
 Any person who works for a wholesaler or a market business is presumed to be an employee unless the presumption is overcome by credible evidence produced by the person and/or the employer.

 Hearing officer.
-"Hearing officer" shall mean a person appointed or designated to conduct hearings pursuant to the procedures set forth in subdivision 11-21(b) of this subchapter relating to the suspension or revocation of a license, registration, or photo identification card.
+"Hearing officer" shall mean a person appointed or designated to conduct hearings pursuant to the procedures set forth in 17 RCNY § 11-21(b) relating to the suspension or revocation of a license, registration, or photo identification card.
 "Hearing officer" shall not include a person assigned to preside over a case that has been referred to the Office of Administrative Trials and Hearings.

 Labor union or labor organization.
 "Labor union" or "labor organization" shall mean a union or organization that represents or seeks to represent, for purposes of collective bargaining, employees directly involved in the movement, handling or sale of goods in the markets.
 Notwithstanding the foregoing, such terms shall not include:

    (i) a labor union that represents or seeks to represent fewer than two hundred (200) employees in any public wholesale market or combination of public wholesale markets in the City of New York;

    (ii) a labor union representing or seeking to represent clerical or other office workers, construction or electrical workers, or any other workers temporarily or permanently employed in a public wholesale market for a purpose not directly related to the movement, handling or sale of goods in such market; or

-(iii) an affiliated national or international labor union of local labor unions required to register pursuant to section 11-10 of this subchapter.
+   (iii) an affiliated national or international labor union of local labor unions required to register pursuant to 17 RCNY § 11-10.

 Market business.
 "Market business" shall mean any business located or operating within a market that is engaged in providing goods or services to wholesalers or retail purchasers in such market that are related to the conduct of a wholesale business or the purchase of food or related agricultural products or horticultural products by retailers or others, or that receives such goods within a market for delivery, forwarding, transfer or further distribution outside such market.
 "Market business" shall include, but not be limited to, the provision of security services within a market, the provision of services related to the collection of fees for entrance into a market and parking, the supply of ice, and the unloading, loading, transfer or distribution of food or related agricultural products or horticultural products.
 The term "market business" shall not include a business located or operating within a market the main offices of which are located outside a market and which

    (i) supplies the food or related agricultural products or products sold by wholesalers or is engaged in the trucking or shipping thereof to the market or

    (ii) supplies electrical, plumbing, construction, renovation or other similar services to wholesalers in the market and does not earn fifty (50) percent or more of its income from such wholesalers.

 Market manager.
 "Market manager" shall mean a person designated by the Commission to supervise operations in a public wholesale market.
 Such supervision shall include, without limitation: implementation of these rules and the authority to enforce violations of any provision of Chapter 1-B of Title 22 of the Code or such rules; supervision of Commission staff employed in the markets; response to complaints relating to the operation of businesses in the market; examination of documents required to be maintained by a registrant pursuant to Chapter 1-B of Title 22 of the Code or this subchapter; referrals, where appropriate, to any law enforcement, adjudicatory, investigative or prosecutorial agency of matters occurring within the markets; and such other functions and duties as the Commission may assign consistent with the provision of Chapter 1-B of Title 22 of the Code or the rules promulgated pursuant to such chapter and this subchapter.

 Officer.
-"Officer" shall mean any person holding an elected position or any other position involving participation in the management or control of a wholesale trade association required to register pursuant to section 11-12 of this subchapter or of a labor union or labor organization required to register pursuant to section 11-10 of this subchapter.
+"Officer" shall mean any person holding an elected position or any other position involving participation in the management or control of a wholesale trade association required to register pursuant to 17 RCNY § 11-12 or of a labor union or labor organization required to register pursuant to 17 RCNY § 11-10.

 Person.
 "Person" shall include entities as well as natural persons unless the context indicates otherwise.

 Principal.
 "Principal" shall mean, of a sole proprietorship, the proprietor; of a corporation, every officer, director and stockholder holding ten (10) percent or more of the outstanding shares of the corporation; of a partnership, all the partners; of another type of business entity, the chief operating officer or chief executive officer, irrespective of organizational title, and all persons having an ownership interest of ten (10) percent or more; and with respect to all business entities, all other persons participating directly or indirectly in the control of such business entity.
 Where a partner or stockholder holding ten (10) percent or more of the outstanding shares of a corporation is itself a partnership or a corporation, a "principal" shall also include the partners of such partnership or the officers, directors and stockholders holding ten (10) percent or more of the outstanding shares of such corporation, as is appropriate.
 For the purposes of this subchapter

    (1) a person shall be considered to hold stock in a corporation where such stock is owned directly or indirectly by or for

       (i) such person,

       (ii) the spouse of such person (other than a spouse who is legally separated from such person pursuant to a judicial decree or an agreement cognizable under the laws of the state in which such person is domiciled),

       (iii) the children, grandchildren and parents of such person,

       (iv) a partnership in which such person is a partner, in proportion to the partnership interest of such person, and

       (v) a corporation in which any of such person, the spouse, children, grandchildren and parents of such person own fifty (50) percent or more in value of the stock;

    (2) a partnership shall be considered to hold stock in a corporation where such stock is owned, directly or indirectly, by or for a partner in such partnership; and

    (3) a corporation shall be considered to hold stock in a corporation that is an applicant where such corporation holds fifty (50) percent or more in value of the stock of a third corporation that holds stock in the applicant corporation.

 Public wholesale market or market.
-"Public wholesale market" or "market" shall mean any building, structure or place owned by the City or located on property owned by the City or under lease to or in the possession of the City or any part of a street, avenue, parkway, plaza, square or other public place that has been designated as a public market by resolution of the former Board of Estimate of the City or a local law enacted by the City Council to be used or intended to be used for the wholesale buying, selling or keeping of food, flowers or ornamental plants; except that the term "public wholesale market" shall not, unless otherwise set forth in this subchapter, include any building, structure or place within the market area as defined in section 12-02 of subchapter B of this chapter.
+"Public wholesale market" or "market" shall mean any building, structure or place owned by the City or located on property owned by the City or under lease to or in the possession of the City or any part of a street, avenue, parkway, plaza, square or other public place that has been designated as a public market by resolution of the former Board of Estimate of the City or a local law enacted by the City Council to be used or intended to be used for the wholesale buying, selling or keeping of food, flowers or ornamental plants; except that the term "public wholesale market" shall not, unless otherwise set forth in this subchapter, include any building, structure or place within the market area as defined in 17 RCNY § 12-02.
 For purposes of this subchapter, the term "public wholesale market" shall also include the area adjacent to the New York City Terminal Cooperative Produce Market beginning at the point where the westerly street line of Garrison Avenue intersects the northerly street line of Lafayette Avenue; thence easterly along the northerly street line of Lafayette Avenue to the easterly street line of Halleck Street; thence southerly along the easterly street line of Halleck Street to the southerly street line of Ryawa Avenue; thence westerly along the southerly street line of Ryawa Avenue to the westerly street line of Manida Street; thence northerly along the westerly street line of Manida Street to the southerly street line of Viele Avenue; thence westerly along the southerly street line of Viele Avenue to the westerly street line of Tiffany Street; thence northerly along the westerly street line of Tiffany Street to the southerly street line of Oak Point Avenue; thence westerly along the southerly street line of Oak Point Avenue to the westerly street line of Barry Street; thence northerly along the westerly street line of Barry Street to the southerly street line of Leggett Avenue; thence westerly along the southerly street line of Leggett Avenue to the westerly street line of Garrison Avenue; thence northerly along the westerly street line of Garrison Avenue to the point of beginning, and the premises known as 240 Food Center Drive.

 Registration.
 "Registration" shall mean:

-(a) wholesaler registration or market business registration as required pursuant to section 22-253 of the Code and section 11-04 of this subchapter;
+   (a) wholesaler registration or market business registration as required pursuant to section 22-253 of the Code and 17 RCNY § 11-04;

-(b) labor union or labor organization registration as required pursuant to section 22-264 of the Code and section 11-10 of this subchapter; or (c) wholesale trade association registration as required pursuant to section 22-265 of the Code and section 11-12 of this subchapter.
+   (b) labor union or labor organization registration as required pursuant to section 22-264 of the Code and 17 RCNY § 11-10; or (c) wholesale trade association registration as required pursuant to section 22-265 of the Code and 17 RCNY § 11-12.

 Wholesale trade association.
 "Wholesale trade association" shall mean an entity, the majority of whose members are wholesale businesses and/or market businesses, having as a primary purpose the promotion, management or self-regulation of a market or such wholesale businesses or market businesses within such market or the facilities utilized by such businesses, including, but not limited to a corporation, cooperative, unincorporated association, partnership, trust or limited liability partnership or company, whether or not such entity is organized for profit, not-for-profit, business or non-business purposes.
 The term "wholesale trade association" shall include a cooperative association.
 The term "wholesale trade association" shall not include any entity the majority of whose members are primarily engaged in retail sales outside a public wholesale market.

 Wholesaler or wholesale business.
-"Wholesaler" or "wholesale business" shall mean any business engaged in selling food or related agricultural products or horticultural products at wholesale prices for resale by a wholesaler or retailer or for use by an institution or other similar establishment, whether or not such business also sells directly to the public, except that such terms as used in this subchapter shall not include a "wholesaler" or "wholesale seafood business" as defined in section 12-02 of this chapter; provided, however, that a wholesale business to which customers do not regularly come to pick up purchases and that does not deal from such location primarily in perishable products shall not be subject, unless otherwise provided by rule of the Commission, to the provisions of sections 22-252, 22-254 and 22-255 of chapter 1-B of title 22 of the Code and the rules promulgated pursuant to such sections.
+"Wholesaler" or "wholesale business" shall mean any business engaged in selling food or related agricultural products or horticultural products at wholesale prices for resale by a wholesaler or retailer or for use by an institution or other similar establishment, whether or not such business also sells directly to the public, except that such terms as used in this subchapter shall not include a "wholesaler" or "wholesale seafood business" as defined in 17 RCNY § 12-02; provided, however, that a wholesale business to which customers do not regularly come to pick up purchases and that does not deal from such location primarily in perishable products shall not be subject, unless otherwise provided by rule of the Commission, to the provisions of sections 22-252, 22-254 and 22-255 of chapter 1-B of title 22 of the Code and the rules promulgated pursuant to such sections.